 After completing a review of the 2016 ABPTRFE Accreditation Handbook Link , the updated 2017 Quality Standards document Link , and several current application forms of programs offering Residencies and Fellowships, CE For Therapy has identified 2 major changes that are contained in the new Quality Standards.
 For Residency programs, the old/current standards called for a minimum of 1500 program hours, and with the new standards, this will be increased to a minimum of 1800 hours.
 The second change affects the Fellowship application process.
 The old/current standards required that the applicant must possess at least one of the following qualifications: 1.
 Specialist Certification, 2.
 Completion of a Residency in a specialty area, or 3.
 Demonstrable clinical skills within a particular specialty area.
 The new standards for Fellowship application call for American Board of Physical Therapy Specialties (ABPTS) Specialist Certification in the related area of specialty, or Completion of an ABPTRFE-accredited residency in a related specialty area.
 There is no mention of a 3rd option of prior professional experience or demonstrable clinical skills within a particular specialty area, which essentially makes having completed a Residency program or achievement of a Specialty Certification an admission requirement rather than a recommendation.

 CE For Therapy has reached out to several providers of Physical Therapy Residency and Fellowship programs regarding how these changes will potentially affect the number of individuals applying for the programs, or the costs of the programs, or personnel resource issues, and we will update this article when we receive additional input.
-There are two providers listed on the Provider Directory who currently offer Fellowship programs.Link
+There are several providers listed on the Provider Directory who currently offer Fellowship programs.Link